 Step 1: Become a member of the LSA if you are not already one by clicking on the "Membership" button below and following the directions and payment requirements for becoming a member.

 Step 3: Complete the online Application for Lute Rental form.
-Once your LSA membership has been verified, the Rental Program Director, Tony Costanzo will check for the availability of the instrument you request.
-If it is available, he will send you the Rental Agreement.
+Once your LSA membership has been verified, the Rental Program Administrator, Fiona Thistle, will check for the availability of the instrument you request.
+If it is available, she will send you the Rental Agreement.
 (Please note that the fees on this copy of the Rental Agreement apply to most, but not all of our instruments.
 If an instrument has a higher rental fee, this is indicated on the Rental Lute Collection page).
-If it is not available, he will work with you to choose another comparable instrument and send you the Rental Agreement with the number for the lute you will be renting.
+If it is not available, she will work with you to choose another comparable instrument and send you the Rental Agreement with the number for the lute you will be renting.

 Step 4: Follow the directions at the bottom of the Rental Agreement to complete your payment of the required $300 security deposit and first and last month's rental fees.
 Note: The initial rental period is for twelve (12) months.